Multidimensional Bohr radii for holomorphic functions with values in complex Banach spaces

 In the same year, Boas \cite{boas-2000} generalized \eqref{Pal-Vasu-P3-e-1.1} and \eqref{Pal-Vasu-P3-e-1.2} to $r^n_1(B_{\ell^n _q},\mathbb{C},1)$ for $1 <q<\infty$.
 For $n>1$, Boas \cite{boas-2000} has proved that, if $1\leq q <2$, then

 and if $2 \leq q \leq \infty$, then

-It is easy to see in \eqref{itdn-e-1} and \eqref{itdn-e-2} that the upper bounds contain a logarithmic factor which is not present in the lower bounds.
-Therefore, Boas observed that \eqref{itdn-e-1} and \eqref{itdn-e-2} do not give sharp decay rate of Bohr radius with the dimension, and hence he conjectured that this logarithmic factor should not be really present.
-In $2006$, Defant {\it et al.} \cite{defant-2006} disproved this conjectured by obtaining a logarithmic lower bound which is almost correct asymptotic estimates for the Bohr radius $r^n_1(B_{\ell^n _q},\mathbb{C},1)$ with $1\leq q \leq \infty$.
-In particular, Defant {\it et al.} have proved that, if $1\leq q \leq \infty$ then there is a constant $c>0$ such that
+It is easy to see in \eqref{itdn-e-1} and \eqref{itdn-e-2} that the upper bounds contain a logarithmic factor that is not present in the lower bounds.
+Therefore, Boas observed that \eqref{itdn-e-1} and \eqref{itdn-e-2} do not give a sharp decay rate of Bohr radius with the dimension, and hence he conjectured that this logarithmic factor should not be really present.
+In $2006$, Defant {\it et al.} \cite{defant-2006} disproved this conjecture by obtaining a logarithmic lower bound that is almost correct asymptotic estimates for the Bohr radius $r^n_1(B_{\ell^n _q},\mathbb{C},1)$ with $1\leq q \leq \infty$.
+In particular, Defant {\it et al.} have proved that if $1\leq q \leq \infty$ then there is a constant $c>0$ such that